-Note: Immunizations may be obtained at low cost at the Napa Valley College Student Health Center, or Napa County Health Department.
+Note: Some Immunizations may be obtained at low cost at the Napa Valley College Health Services Department, or Napa County Health Department.

 - 2. All nursing students who have or are about to have patient contact are strongly/highly recommended to have the following nationally recommended immunizations because of high risk in clinical practice.
 The clinical sites have the right to decline any student who is not up to date on all vaccinations for the safety of their clientele.
 This could result in being dropped from the program due to inability to meet clinical objectives. - a.
-MUMPS: Receipt of one (1) dose of mumps vaccine received on or after the first birthday) is highly recommended for nursing students born in 1957 or after. - b.
-INFLUENZA: Annual influenza immunization each fall is required for students who have extensive contact with patients at high-risk for serious influenza illness,e.g.
+POLIO: For student who are working or will be working acute care hospitals documented receipt of three (3) doses of polio vaccine (oral, inactivated, or a combination of the two) or sero-positivity to all three polio types are strongly recommended.